This post is part of the complete memory foam pillow buyers guide

 Mold, a non-scientific term for fungi, usually manifests as black, green, brown, pink, fuzzy growth.
 Although countless fungi species are found indoors, the most common is black mold.
 Mold causes respiratory illnesses, headaches, and other physical symptoms.
 As dangerous as they are, can they grow on your memory foam pillow?

 Can memory foam pillow grow?
-The simple answer is Yes.
-Mold thrives in wet, moist environments, so if your pillow is in such a state, it will get moldy.
+Mold thrives in wet, moist environments, so if your pillow is in such a state, it will get moldy even though it’s made of memory foam.

 Keep reading to learn some tips and trick to keep your pillows from molding and staying fresh!